 Where can I find dropship suppliers?

 If you’re working with an e-commerce shopping platform, look to them for recommendations on suppliers.
 They want to keep you as a customer, so they’re only going to recommend suppliers they trust.
-If you’d prefer to find a supplier yourself, performing a quick online search for dropshippers will bring up plenty of results, including a lot of suppliers who specialize in niche products.
+If you’d prefer to find a supplier, performing a quick online search for dropshippers will bring up plenty of results, including many suppliers specializing in niche products.

 Remember: partnering with a reputable, reliable dropshipping supplier is one of the most important things you can do.
 Poorly manufactured products or low shipping standards will only lead to dissatisfied customers, so choose carefully.